DylanAttal/flexbox/README.md

 ### Summary

-This project was for practicing CSS.The goal was to reproduce the below image as closely as possible:
+This project was for practicing CSS.
+The goal was to reproduce the below image as closely as possible:

 <img src="public/images/daily-kitteh.png">

 Flexbox was an important part of this project.
 Also, I had to match colors and fonts as close as possible.
+During this project I learned how to style links and lists.

 ### Project Goals